 Minimising fall risks makes logical sense, despite the technological shortcomings.

 As a family business, after investing the time to understand a client’s individual needs, only then will we prescribe and custom program the safety pendant model ideally suited for them.
 AFD is one of several customisable options though it’s not necessarily a function that everyone must have on.
-However it is easy to remotely switch on or off.
+However it is easy to remotely adjust, switch on or off.